 The goals of this program are first and foremost to educate South Carolina students about the basis of our American judicial system and the mechanics of litigation.
-The program also serves to build bridges of cooperation, respect, and support between the community and the legal profession.
-Through participation in the Mock Trial program, students increase important skills such as listening, speaking, writing, reading, and analyzing.
-All participants are encouraged to keep in mind that the goal of the Mock Trial program is not to win for the sake of winning, but to learn and understand the meaning of good citizenship in a democratic republic, through participation in our system of law and justice.
-All who participate in the Mock Trial program are winners in this sense.
+The program also serves to build bridges of cooperation, respect and support between the community and the legal profession.
+Through participation in the Mock Trial program, students increase important skills of listening, speaking, writing, reading and analyzing.
+All participants are encouraged to keep in mind the goal of Mock Trial is to learn and understand the meaning of good citizenship through participation in our system of law and justice.